AdaCore/spark2014/docs/lrm/source/subprograms.rst

 #.
 The *entry* value of a global item or parameter of a subprogram is its
    value at the call of the subprogram.

 #.
-An *output* of a subprogram is a global item or parameter whose final
+An *output* of a subprogram is a global item or parameter whose
-   value may be updated by a call to the subprogram.
+   final value may be updated by a call to the subprogram.
 The result of a function is also an output.
+For a global item or parameter which is an external state with the property Async_Readers => True, intermediate values written to the external state are also outputs of the subprogram. (see :ref:`external_state`).

 #.
-An *input* of a subprogram is a global item or parameter whose initial
+An *input* of a subprogram is a global item or parameter whose
-   value may be used in determining the exit value of an output of the subprogram.
+   initial value may be used in determining the exit value of an output of the subprogram.
+For a global item or parameter which is an external state with Async_Writers => True, each successive value read from the external state is also an input of the subprogram (see :ref:`external_state`).
 As a special case, a global item or parameter is also an input if it is mentioned in a ``null_dependency_clause`` in the Depends aspect of the subprogram (see :ref:`depends-aspects`).

 .. centered:: **Verification Rules**